Aki-98/CSBlogGitbook/English/[Engineering Practice]/Setting Up Gitbook Full Process and Pitfall Record.md

 http://localhost:4000/
 ```

 # Step 3: Set up .io online website

+*Alternatively, you can deploy GitBook via CI/CD to skip this step.*

 There are many solutions; I chose to directly upload the static website to Github.